binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 -   associative arrays - a.k.a. hashes - key-value pairs of the basic
     types

+Despite the fact that bash refers to both of these types as arrays, I prefer to keep things clear by referring to one as arrays and the other as hashes exclusively.

 Arrays can skip indexes or have items deleted, which makes them sparse.
-They can also mix strings and integers among their elements.

-It is not possible to store collection types as items in a collection.
+It is not possible to store collection types as items in another collection.

 Assignment to individual array items use bracket notation, e.g.
 *myarray[0]=zero*.
 The index can be an arithmetic expression following